ansys/pydyna/doc/source/contributing.rst

 -----------

-Use the `PyDYNA Issues <https://github.com/pyansys/pydyna/issues>`_ page to submit questions, report bugs, and request new features.
+Use the `PyDYNA Issues <https://github.com/pyansys/pydyna/issues>`_ page to report bugs and request new features.
 When possible, use these issue templates:

-* Bug report template
+* Bug, problem, error: For filing a bug report
-* Feature request template
+* Documentation issue: For requesting modifications to the documentation
+* Adding an example: For proposing a new example
+* New feature: For requesting enhancements to the code

-If your issue does not fit into one of these template categories, create your own issue.
+If your issue does not fit into one of these template categories, you can click the link for opening a blank issue.

 To reach the project support team, email `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.